 This area of the Plan deals with the maintenance of the physical structure of the church, hall and grounds, also with the management of the Parish.

-- The Annual General Meeting of the Parish will take place in June.
+- The Annual General Meeting of the Parish will be held in June.

-- The introduction of Welcome Cards and the twice yearly Census Cards will allow the Parish Data-Base to be continuously updated.
+- Welcome Cards and twice-yearly Census Cards will allow the Parish Data-Base to be continuously updated.

 EDUCATION AND FORMATION

 This area deals with the more structured aspects of the formation of both adults and children, also with initiatives intended to refresh or deepen the Faith of parishioners.

 - Outreach with local schools will continue and will be further developed.

 - Twenty-five children are being prepared for their First Holy Communion on 3rd June.

 - Eleven adults are currently under instruction.